Utility bills for private tenants

 Who pays utility bills in a shared house?

-If the tenants are responsible for paying, you can set up the account so that you're all named on the bills.
+If tenants are responsible for paying, try to get everyone's name on the bills.

-If another housemate does not pay their share you might still have to pay the whole bill.
+If a housemate does not pay their share, you might have to pay the whole amount if you are the only one named on the bill.

 If someone puts your name on a bill without your permission you might not have to pay it.

-Contact Citizen Advice consumer helpline on 0808 223 1133 to work out if you have to pay.
+Contact the Citizen Advice consumer helpline on 0808 223 1133 to find out if you have to pay.

-Let your supplier know if you move home
+Tell your suppliers in advance if you move home

 Tell your utility companies in advance that you're moving.

-Take meter readings and photos on the days you move in and out.
+Take meter readings and photos of the readings on the days you move in and out.

-Send them to your energy and water suppliers and the landlord.
+Send them to your energy and water suppliers, and your landlord.

 Citizens Advice has more on dealing with your energy supply when moving home.